 “Carl, don’t –” Sarah began, but Carl was already loping over to Ava.
 He thrust his hands deep in his pockets, trying to project an aura of innocent curiosity.

 Ava froze.
 She quickly averted her eyes away from the crow, casting them downwards.
 She toed the ground with one foot but didn’t turn around.
-“Nothing,” she said quietly.
+“Nothing.”

 “Can you help us with something?”
 Carl asked, his voice honey-sweet.
 “Sarah and Beth and me?”
 He motioned towards the sisters, who were still perched on top of the log wall.
 Sarah beckoned to Carl to come back.
 He shook his head and held up his finger.
 One minute.

-Ava’s lips moved imperceptibly, her voice was barely audible.
+Ava’s lips moved imperceptibly, her voice barely audible.

 Carl cupped his hand to one ear and raised his voice.
 “What’s that?
 Couldn’t hear you.”

 “He’s my friend,” Ava said, slightly louder this time.

 “Your friend?”
 Carl said, incredulous.
 He laughed loudly, slapping his knee.
 Ava flinched at the sound.
 “Your only one, I’ll bet.”

 “Does he talk back?”
 Carl leaned in closer, leering.
 Taunting.
 “What does he say?
 Does he tell you he likes you?
 Does he tell you you’re pretty?”